ryo-currency/cryptonote-ryo-pool-legacy/README.md

 (which can give unauthenticated access to the admin interface) from the X-Forwarded-IP header that the proxy sets.

+#####  Email notifications

+Miners can configure an email to receive notifications whenever a new block is found.

+#####  Miner can configure payout minimum

+Miner can configure the minimum amount of sumo for their payments.

 #### Table of Contents